Argee88/devdocs/source/developers-guide/controller/index.md

 Also keep in mind that the cache uses the URL of a page to figure out if the page is already cached or not.
 So the both URLs `http://my-shop.com/frontend/test/index?p=1` and `http://my-shop.com/frontend/test/index?p=2` will (of course) be handled as two separate pages for the HTTP cache.
-Additional in detail information about the HTTP cache can be found [here](https://developers.shopware.com/blog/2015/02/11/understanding-the-shopware-http-cache/).
+Additional detailed information about the HTTP cache can be found [here](https://developers.shopware.com/blog/2015/02/11/understanding-the-shopware-http-cache/).

 ## SEO
 Technical controller URLs like `http://my-shop.com/frontend/test/index` are, in most cases, not what you want to have.